 What is a Short Form?

-Short forms are translated documents that describe the required elements of informed consent.
-A short form can be used to help facilitate the consent process for non-English speaking participants when a fully-translated version of the full consent document is not available in the participant's language.
+A short form consent process is a method of documenting informed consent.
+The short form document outlines the required elements of informed consent.
+A short form can be used to help facilitate a consent process for non-English speaking participants when a fully-translated version of the full consent document is not available in the participant's language.

 The short form should not be used to obtain consent alone.
 A complete "short form process" includes several elements, discussed in detail in the "How Does a Short Form Consent Process Work?" section on this page.